RenoLee1/-90010/assignment1_Pair_36.md

 **For various companies involved in the system**:
 Since companies rely on the VeriLens platform for services, falling for a phishing website may lead to the leakage of their customer data and proprietary information, causing them to lose clients and market share.

+### Threat 7: User Denies Uploading Sensitive Media

+**Impact on individual users**:
+Without proper evidence, individuals may evade responsibility for their actions and even avoid legal punishment, even if the uploaded media serves as key evidence.

+**Impact on VeriLens**:
+The absence of effective non-repudiation mechanisms will severely harm VeriLens's reputation.
+If users can later deny their uploads, audit trails fail, leading to increased disputes, higher operational costs, and potential legal action, thereby damaging the company’s brand image and business stability.

+**Impact on government and society**:
+When sensitive media cannot be accurately attributed, public trust in digital verification platforms decreases.
+This situation may affect the dissemination of government information and undermine the authority of public institutions, ultimately eroding confidence in official statements and policies.

+**Impact on the various companies involved in the system**:
+Companies relying on the VeriLens platform for media verification will struggle to determine the authenticity of data and assign responsibility in upload disputes.
+Without reliable audit trails for sensitive data, these companies may lose customer trust and shift to more secure, reliable alternatives, impacting their competitiveness in the market.

 ### Threat 8: Administrator Modifies Model Without Leaving a Trace

 **Impact on individual users**: